DongkwanYi/OLEDBOXER/README.md

 * Or, download "OLEDBOXER28x_mode1.bin" or "OLEDBOXER28x_mode2.bin" and flash it!(choose your default stick mode, don't forget bootloader flashing!)

 Wiring and hardware photos are attached.
+OLED is 2.42" 128*64 SPI interface. you can search "2.42 OLED", like diymore product.

 This code may apply X7 family TX, like BOXER, ZORRO, TX12 and POCKET(maybe).